For detailed configuration steps, please refer to our

 1. An user reports seeing "Not Authorized" in certain fields within the request list view.
 How should I address this issue

-Kindly navigate to the Set up --> Templates & Forms and edit the current template and check if that field has "Requester can view" permission.
+Kindly navigate to Set up --> Templates & Forms and edit the current template and check if that field has "Requester can view" permission.

 2. Can recurring incidents and changes be created on a monthly basis?